okfn/opendataeditor/portal/src/content/docs/documentation/working-with-tables.md

 ![METADATA WINDOW](../../../assets/table-metadata-window.png)

 The help window, on the right side of metadata editor, displays info about each input element when selected.
-The metadata editor generates a specification for the selected tabular resource.
+The metadata editor generates a resource specification for the selected tabular resource.
 The metadata adheres to the [Frictionless Data Standards](https://specs.frictionlessdata.io).

 ## Finding Errors